 - No student will be permitted to attend Jefferson Community College after thirty days from the first day of classes unless one of the following documents has been submitted:

 - A certificate of immunization or positive serology test.

 - Proof that shows the student is in the process of completing the requirements.

 - A medical exemption from a licensed health care provider, certifying in writing that one or more of the required immunizations may be detrimental to the student’s health or is otherwise medically contraindicated.

 - A written and signed Religious Waiver from the student or in the event that the student is less than 18 years old, from their parent or guardian, that they hold sincere and genuine religious beliefs which prohibit immunizations of the student.
 The college may require supporting documents.

-- Proof of immunization and/or compliance will be determined by the College Nurse and reported to the appropriate offices responsible for registration.
-Follow-up of students in the process of receiving immunization will be done by the College Nurse.
-Student immunization records will be maintained in a confidential manner in the Health Office and access will be limited to personnel whose job duties require information from these records.
+- Proof of immunization and/or compliance will be determined by the appropriate offices responsible for registration.
+Student immunization records will be maintained in a confidential manner within the College’s electronic records database and access will be limited to personnel whose job duties require information from these records.